1994 Guatemalan parliamentary election

 Parliamentary elections were held in Guatemala on 14 August 1994, following the premature dissolution of Congress during the 1993 constitutional crisis, and in view of implementing constitutional reforms approved in January 1994.
 The result was a victory for the Guatemalan Republican Front, which won 33 of the 80 seats.
 Voter turnout was just 21%.

 The 1993 constitutional crisis started on 25 May 1993, when the then President Jorge Serrano Elías attempted a self-coup or autogolpe.
 Serrano suspended the constitution, dissolved Congress and the Supreme Court, imposed censorship and tried to restrict civil liberties.
-Serrano's actions were met with broad national and international opposition and ruled "illegal" by the Constitutional Court of Guatemala, following which Serrano was forced to resign.
+Serrano's actions were met with broad national and international opposition and ruled "illegal" by the Constitutional Court, following which Serrano was forced to resign.